 Gain inspiration to enhance your summer reading program.
 This recorded edWebinar will benefit PreK-5 teachers, librarians and administrators, as well as reading coaches and literacy specialists.

 About the Presenter

-Sarah Rich is a founding faculty member and second grade teacher at the Paul Cuffee Charter School in Providence, Rhode Island.
-She has been teaching for 16 years and is a recent graduate of the Highlander Institute’s Fuse RI program.
+Sarah Rich was a founding faculty member at Paul Cuffee School in Rhode Island and a teacher of 17 years.
+She graduated from the Highlander Institute’s Fuse RI Fellowship Program.
 Sarah coaches teachers and works with administration internationally, making blended personalized learning available to schools.
 Sarah uses a flipped learning model with playlists.
 Her strengths include management in a 21st century classroom, parent engagement, and data analysis.
 She now is lead teacher at Squiggle Park.
 Follow her on Twitter @edtechSAE.

 Join the PreK-3 Digital Learning community to network with educators, participate in online discussions, receive invitations to upcoming edWebinars, view past edWebinars, take a quiz to receive a CE certificate for a past edWebinar, and access free resources.

 Children aged 4-7 enter a magical world where books come to life as they demonstrate a combination of reading skill accuracy, speed and context.
 As our game progress, the frequency of skills introduced adapts to the strengths and weaknesses of each child, reinforcing mastery.

 Built for teachers to use in their PreK-2 classrooms or at home to reinforce curriculum through play.
 It’s simple, and it works.